ryu577/pyray/README.md

 from pyray.shapes.cube import *
 cube_with_cuttingplanes(7, popup=True)
 ```
 and this will generate a colorful 3d cube with diagonal cutting planes shaded in different colors (in the folder where you run it from, file called im0.png).
-Something like this -
+Something like this (click to see what happens) -

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=KuXnrg1YpiY"
 target="_blank"><img src="https://github.com/ryu577/pyray/blob/master/Images/cube_planes.png"